scode24/DSA-Tracker-App/README.md

 - Implements route guards to control access to specific routes based on user authentication status.

+#### OTP Generation for password reset

+- Generated OTP and store in MongoDB.
+- Created MongoDB schema which expires OTP after certain second ( Using TTL Schema)
+- Mail trigger using Gmail STMP server, using authentication user and app password

 #### Express and Express Router

 - Utilizes the Express.js framework for building the backend API.